In this article, I will be sharing 7 useful sales tax filing tips for artists that could help you with tackling this issue head-on.

 All the trips that you make to your shipping agent, the art store, or art classes can start adding up.
 Even drives that you take for inspiration are a part of what you do.

 6. Having a separate studio space purely for art can be a significant deduction

 If you are using a dedicated room in your living area, it can become somewhat tricky.
 In this case, a tax consultant or agency must assist you with working it out.

 7. Art workshops and classes are viewed as ongoing education

 Everything that you do to further your expertise as an artist, like attending workshops or art classes can be deducted.
 This includes travel, tuition, meals, and lodging.

-We hope that this post was helpful to you.
+We hope that this post on SALES TAX FILING TIPS was helpful to you.
 Sales tax filing shouldn’t be a scary or time-consuming exercise.
 If you are in doubt and want to do your taxes correctly the first time around, then it’s worth hiring a professional to assist you if your budget permits.

 This post was sponsored by Tax Connex.
 All opinions are my own.